 16.3 million people

 Located around the major cities of the Northeast and the Midwest, these 77 counties have not changed as quickly as the semi-urban paces around them.
 They have been slower to urbanize and at 87% white, they are slightly less diverse than the Urban Suburbs and the Exurbs.
 They are also less wealthy, with a median household income of about $50,000, and they feature lower education levels – about 23% of the population has at least a bachelor’s degree.
-The presidential vote them is generally close.
-The Middle Suburbs vote went to Barack Obama in 2008, but in 2012 Republican Mitt took back for the GOP when he won them by two percentage points, 50% – 48%.
+The presidential vote in them is generally close.
+The Middle Suburbs vote went to Barack Obama in 2008, but in 2012 Republican Mitt took back for the GOP, winning them by two percentage points, 50% – 48%.